Quantical-Solutions/package-session-out/README.md

 #### ✔ Advanced

-- 🔘 if you want to customize the `js` file which is responsible for checking auth session & modal display then modify the `public/vendor/session-out/js/main.js` file but don't forget to compile it with webpack & place the compiled `js` as `public/vendor/session-out/dist/js/main.js`
+- 🔘 if you want to customize the `js` file which is responsible for checking auth session & modal display then modify the `resources/js/session.js`

-- 🔘 **you may want to create a login form** in the modal, first create the html form in the `views/vendor/session-out/modal.blade.php` then put the ajax code in `public/vendor/session-out/js/main.js` & don't forget to compile as mentioned above,
 > after ajax success close the modal by calling the `closeSessionOutModal()` function